7 tips to protect yourself from scams and fraud

 2. Question the information they're asking for

-A legitimate request—especially one from a financial institution—will not ask for your account number, PIN, credit card number, or personal information (like your SIN).
+A legitimate request—especially one from a financial institution—will not ask for your account number, PIN, credit card number, one-time passcode or personal information (like your SIN).
 If they need this information, they should have it already.
-There should never be a sense of urgency, but if it is an urgent new requirement, you should insist to provide it in-person at the normal place you conduct business with them, like your local branch or agency.
+There should never be a sense of urgency, but if it is an urgent new requirement, you should insist on providing it in-person at the normal place you conduct business with them, like your local branch or agency.

 3. Question why they're contacting you in the first place